 WORK IN PROGRESS

 As the City of Melton celebrates its sesquicentenary, the council has commissioned a commemorative history of the local area, which comprises the present municipality.
 The history is to be presented as a high-quality book that provides an historical overview in an accessible and readable manner.
-As well as researching archives and local history collections, this project will involve a community engagement component, bringing local and relevant personal stories into the publication to create a sense of community connection and belonging.
+As well as researching archives and local history collections, this project involves a community engagement component, bringing local and relevant personal stories into the publication to create a sense of community connection and belonging.

 Bialik College Archives